Get

 Owners of long-haired cats will know the struggle of keeping their cat’s bottoms clean.
 Poop and debris can easily get caught in the surrounding hair and be challenging to maintain.
 The remnants of dried poop not only look unsightly but can stink too.
 Plus, your cat is likely sitting with their dirty bottom on your furniture and perhaps even the countertops you serve food on.

-This is why many owners of long-haired cats opt to trim their cat’s unruly bum hair, and this article has seven tips and tricks for you.
+That’s why many owners of long-haired cats have to trim their pets’ unruly tail hair at some point in their lives, and this article has seven tips and tricks for you.

 divider 2 cats